emory-libraries/Pattern-Library/README.md

 Before contributing to the Pattern Library, make sure all [prerequisites](#prerequisites) have been meet and that followed the [installation steps](#installation) to setup the project on your system.
 Here's everything else you'll need to know before getting started.

+### Pulling Dependencies

+Our Pattern Library depends on files from other [Emory Libraries](https://github.com/emory-libraries) projects, such as the [Emory Libraries Sass Framework](https://github.com/emory-libraries/stemplate-sass).
+These files can be pulled into the Pattern Library from other local repos on your system as needed using the [`grunt pull`](#grunt-pull) command.

+> Note, the `grunt pull` command has been preconfigured to pull in any files from other (local) repos that the Pattern Library integrates with.
+You must downlod or `git clone` these repos to your system in a location adjacent to your Pattern Library repo in order for this to work.

+### Pushing Dependencies

+Some files within our Pattern Library are utilized by other [Emory Libraries](https://github.com/emory-libraries) projects, such as the [Emory Libraries Style Guide](https://github.com/emory-libraries/style-guide-guide).
+These files can be pushed to other local repos on your system as needed using the [`grunt push`](#grunt-push) command.

+> Note, the `grunt push` command has been preconfigured to push out any files to other (local) repos that require some integration with the Pattern Library.
+You must downlod or `git clone` these repos to your system in a location adjacent to your Pattern Library repo in order for this to work.

 ### Committing Changes

 Comitting changes to the `master` branch is not permitted.
 You'll need to make changes in a seperate branch, then open a pull request to have those changes reviewed, approved, and merged back into the `master` branch.